Khairun-Nahar-Munne/rentApi/Readme.md

 # Cat APP Go Project

-This project aims to fetch data from Booking.com and store it in a local PostgreSQL database.
-We will create a backend API using the Beego framework to serve the property data and design two front-end pages: property listing and property details.
+ We will create a backend API using the Beego framework to serve the property list and data from database.

 ## Table of Contents